encode/django-rest-framework/docs/api-guide/renderers.md

 ## MessagePack

 [MessagePack][messagepack] is a fast, efficient binary serialization format.
-[Juan Riaza][juanriaza] maintains the `djangorestframework-msgpack` package which provides MessagePack renderer and parser support for REST framework.
-Documentation is [available here][djangorestframework-msgpack].
+[Juan Riaza][juanriaza] maintains the [djangorestframework-msgpack][djangorestframework-msgpack] package which provides MessagePack renderer and parser support for REST framework.

 ## CSV

 Comma-separated values are a plain-text tabular data format, that can be easily imported into spreadsheet applications.
 [Mjumbe Poe][mjumbewu] maintains the [djangorestframework-csv][djangorestframework-csv] package which provides CSV renderer support for REST framework.